Earnout VS. A Seller Note: Which One Is Best For You | Sell My Biz

 The third option to consider is securing an SBA loan for potential buyers who are serious about purchasing your business as part of your exit plan.
 Under this scenario, the seller is not subject to a performance-based payment and can receive a lump sum at closing.

-Ultimately, what type of sale best fits your goals depends on what risks you are willing to accept and what cash flow you want to receive.
+Ultimately, the type of sale that best fits your goals depends on the risks you are willing to accept and the cash flow you want to receive.
 Consider all your options before making a final decision.

 Two: Expected return on investment

-An earnout can be a great option for sellers looking to get a higher return on investment, but it does come with the risk that the buyer may not reach their predetermined performance goals.
+An earn-out can be an excellent option for sellers seeking a higher return on investment.
+However, it does come with the risk that the buyer may not reach their predetermined performance goals.

 Additionally, an SBA loan may be a good option to consider if you want to receive a lump sum payment at closing with less risk of not recouping what you sold for.